Manohar-Gunturu/StorageProviderFileIdentifierTest/README.md

 m_queryIndex += resultCount;
 ```
 ## Problem Encounterd ##
+After launching the app, press the button *Load More Storages Files* a few times to load batches of storage files.
 Normally if we continue to call GetFilesAsync we can get all the files in the query.
 However if we call GetFilesAsync a few times (or not), then *wait* several minutes
 GetFilesAsync will return a collection with 0 files.

 In the Debug Output, you will see something like: